 Dr. Robin Umbra

-Dr. Robin Umbra is a postdoctoral researcher in Work and Organizational Psychology at the Institute for Education, Work and Society, University of Hohenheim.
+Dr. Robin Umbra is a postdoctoral research fellow at the University of Hohenheim.
 He earned his bachelor’s degree in Business and Social Sciences and his master’s degree in Export and Internationalization Management at the Vienna University of Economics and Business, Austria.

 During his studies he specialized in International Management, International Business (English/Russian), and Entrepreneurship & Innovation.
 Alongside his coursework, he pursued independent research in Work and Organizational Psychology, Clinical Psychology, and Behavioral Neuroscience.